Back to Blog

 • It’s packaged - As we noted above, not everyone packages up all the files, documents, and correspondence tied to their collaborations–but they should.
 Having a clean, self-contained package helps if you ever need to go back to review the context of your collaborations or to examine how documents evolved.
 And having a system-generated archive also makes it easier to maintain good record-keeping hygiene.
 Learn about archives.

-• It improves security - Once you wrap-up, TakeTurns schedules the deletion of the collaboration content from our servers after a grace period (the default is seven days).
+• It improves security - Once you wrap-up, TakeTurns schedules the deletion of the collaboration content from our servers after a grace period (the default is thirty days).
 Our ephemeral storage approach helps you avoid persisting all that sensitive data in your inbox which creates both security and compliance issues.

 And, last but not least